FP-Leo/OGRIT-/README.md

 ### Dependencies

-Certainly!
-Here is a detailed list of dependencies required for the OGRIT Database Project:

 1. **.NET Framework/Core**
    - Ensure you have the appropriate version of .NET installed.
 You can download it from the [official .NET website](https://dotnet.microsoft.com/download).